kylbutlr/todo-list-react/README.md

 Created to be used with [Todo List API](https://github.com/kylbutlr/todo-list-api)

-Uses: React, Axios, RWD, Bulma, and Sass
+Uses: React, Axios, Sass, Bulma, RWD

 ## How to Use: